naasking/Dapper.Compose/README.md

 This is useful for queries that accept types that are awkward to express in SQL, like arrays.

+# Installation

+The prerelease version are on nuget and fully functional.
+Just install with:

+    Install-Package Dapper.Compose -pre

 # Future Work

  * Associations aren't supported -- this one might be tricky!